 - Makes strong efforts to avoid a specific person, without an obvious reason.

 - Doesn’t want to change clothes in front of others or participate in physical activities.

-- Has a sexually transmitted disease (STD) especially under the age of fourteen.
+- Has a sexually transmitted disease (STD), especially under the age of fourteen.

 - Runs away from home.

 Of course, these are the signs that teachers, administrators, and other school employees would look for in students to detect sexual abuse from any adult.
-But they do apply if a fellow teacher is the abuser.
+But they do apply if a fellow teacher is an abuser.
 If school employees do not act on these signs, they and/or the school system can be held liable.